mason1939/sqlzoo_solution/README.md

 It's totally a nightmare.
 Believe me.
 I've been there.

 Investing some time to bulild a good software structure is way more important.

+In my opinion, if you are able to solve exercises from SQLZoo, I'd say it's sufficient for a developer.

+Unless you'd like to spend your life in database.
+You'll get bord easily.
+It's up to you and good luck.

+I'll provide solutions and make detailed explainations for hard ones.
+Enjoy!

 ## select basics